 How to Activate and Use Free WiFi Calling When You Travel

 If it worked the way it sounded, I knew it'd be essential for my upcoming month traveling in Asia, where I'd have to hop on a few conference calls with US clients for work.
 I also knew it'd be great to test out, since my post on how to activate Sprint's free global roaming feature is my most popular tech article to date.

 What is WiFi Calling?

 WiFi calling is a mobile feature that allows you to make and receive phone calls to any US, US Virgin Island, and Puerto Rico phone number over WiFi, for free.
 It is available for iOS and Android devices.

-How to use Wifi Calling to make Free Calls While Traveling
+How to use international Wifi Calling to make Free Calls While Traveling

 Now I turn on WiFi Calling instead and make or receive phone calls to/from the US for free, just as long as I am connected to WiFi (I use a Sprint iPhone 6s with a US phone number.
 Update 2019: I now have the iPhone XS with the same US phone number).

 You bet!
 While in Taiwan (a destination that has some of the most reliable internet I've ever experienced) I was able to take hour-long conference calls that were clear and without lag or interruption.
 When I checked my phone bill upon return, I had no extra charges.